The Clear Edge

 • Month 19: Algorithm change hits, but only 68% exposed (manageable)

-Monthly mapping prevents catastrophic single-channel failures.
-Catches dependency early, gives time to diversify properly.
+Monthly mapping prevents catastrophic single‑channel failures by catching dependency early and giving you time to diversify properly.

 Pattern 4: The Adjacent Market Blindness